 There is nothing like mulled wine and roasted chestnuts to awaken the holiday spirit while fending off the crisp December cold.
 Traditional French Christmas markets are part and parcel of the holiday season in Paris; they’re the perfect place to sample some amazing food and get a sense of both local and regional Christmas traditions.

-Marché de Noël du Jardin des Tuileries (CANCELED)
+Marché de Noël at the Jardin des Tuileries

-In the heart of the Jardins des Tuileries, this Christmas market offers great products from all over the country.
-It’s a convivial space where visitors can get a taste of the French gastronomy, including sausages and cheeses, roasted chestnuts and mulled wine.
+In the heart of the Jardins des Tuileries, this Christmas market and funfair offers great products from all over the country.
+It’s a convivial space where visitors can get a taste of French gastronomy, including sausages and cheeses, roasted chestnuts and mulled wine.
+Santa Claus will be present for visits with kids.
+There’s also an ice rink in 2021-2022, not to mention the permanent onsite ferris wheel– providing a truly fun and enchanting family outing.

 - Metro: Tuileries